ashfurrow/blog/source/blog/2012-03-24-society-health-and-the-politics-of-being-fat.markdown

 date: 2012-03-24 00:00
 ---

 First, let me state clearly and loudly: this is a reflective essay.
-If you disagree, fine, tweet at me, but nothing on this blog has ever been anything more than my opinion.<!--more-->
+If you disagree, fine, tweet at me, but nothing on this blog has ever been anything more than my opinion.

 ## A Loaded Term